Cumulus Linux uses the open source Net-SNMP agent

 When management VRF is configured, configure the listening-address with a VRF name as shown above.
 This allows snmpd to receive and respond to SNMP polling requests on eth0.

-Prior to CL 3.6, you could not configure a VRF name in the listening-address or the trap-destination commands.
+Prior to Cumulus Linux 3.6, you could not configure a VRF name in the listening-address or the trap-destination commands.
 To manually handle VRF functionality, you had to do the following:

 - Configure all the required SNMP settings with NCLU.
 Pay particular attention to the listening-address configuration setting, which should contain one or more IP addresses that belong to interfaces within a single VRF (if management VRF is configured, this is typically the IP address of eth0 ).
 You can use IP addresses other than eth0, but the interfaces for these IP addresses must be in the same VRF (typically the management VRF).